Profile Photo

 (Python) (HTML) (CSS) (Javascript)

-This project was an ECE 331 Homework which I put on Github.
-As COVID cases were just starting in the U.S. at the beginning of the start of 2020, my professor thought that it might be a good idea for us to visualize COVID data.
+This project was inspired by an ECE-331 Homework which I put on Github.
+As COVID cases were just starting in the U.S. at the beginning of 2020, my professor thought that it might be a good idea for us to visualize COVID data.
 So we pulled the data from Johns Hopkins on Github.
-The data was then filtered and plotted via Matplotlib so that you could view all countries.
-After our last project in ECE331, I went back to this homework and instead of just plotting it via matplotlib, I created a simple website to pick which country you wanted to look at as well as the statistic (Cases, Deaths, Incident Rate, etc.).
-Unfortunately, I could not find the code (probably was on my school laptop's corrupted drive).
-So, I quickly recreated it for this portfolio website, which can be found on my Github.
+The data was then filtered and plotted via Matplotlib so that I could view all countries.
+Originally, the homework just plotted all the countries at once and did not have a way to filter down the data to just view a certain country and certain stats.
+Once we got sent home because of COVID, I went back to my ECE-331 homeworks and instead of just plotting it via matplotlib, I created a simple website to pick which country to look at as well as the statistic (Cases, Deaths, Incident Rate, etc.).
+The plotting was done via chart.js.
+During 2020 when I was back home, I would check the site pretty consistently to see how bad COVID was getting not just in the U.S. but around the world.
+Unfortunately, when I went back to look for the code, I could not find it (probably was on my school laptop's corrupted drive).
+Maybe one day I will quickly recreate it for this portfolio website.
+To improve on the original, I would have it so that you can plot multiple countries on a single plot instead of just one.
+Additionally, I think it would be neat to be able to select the countries from a world map instead of a dropdown.

 6. Smart Bike Helmet (2019/2020)